 One of the wonderful things about Buckinghamshire is that its beautiful countryside is graced with interesting outdoor attractions never very far from a bustling market town.
-Now that all shops can open, a trip to a town and a country estate or outdoor museum or a walk in beautiful landscape is an option and a very enjoyable way to spend a day.
+Now that all shops are open, a trip to a town and a country estate or museum or a walk in beautiful landscape is an option and a very enjoyable way to spend a day.
 Here are a few local attractions that welcome visitors to their outside spaces plus information on their nearest town.

 Waddesdon Manor and Estate, the jewel in the crown of the National Trust, has re-opened its grounds (the manor house remains closed) but you must pre-book online.
 Numbers are restricted to ensure social distancing and the bus is not running from the car park so you need to be happy to walk up to the formal gardens.
 There you will find hand washing stations, toilets and a coffee kiosk.
 If you prefer not to visit in person, there is a wonderful selection of virtual tours and online resources so you can explore the beautiful house, exhibitions and gardens in all their splendour.
 You can even explore some interiors not normally open to the public.
 From Waddesdon, it's a short drive to the town of Aylesbury which has a large selection of shops to indulge in some retail therapy.